membersheep/nadir-backend/README.md

 ## Deploy

 Use heroku cli to deploy an heroku app.
+Pushing to the heroku master branch will trigger a new build.
-Configure the app with the cloudinary and mongodb config vars.
+Remember to configure the heroku app with the cloudinary and mongodb config vars.